Simple Delicious Homemade Granola

-Simple Homemade Granola, a wonderful recipe to eat with milk, yogurt or cottage cheese.
+Simple Homemade Granola, a wonderful recipe to eat with milk, yogurt, or cottage cheese.

 I love my simple homemade granola for breakfast in summer.
 I top cottage cheese or yogurt with it and enjoy a light easy meal.